PblCbGomel/rsschool-cv/cv.md

 Also, I do projects to improve the quality of education in my faculty.
 For example, I do extra couples with freshmen.

 ## Skills
-* basis html & CSS & JS
+* basic html & CSS & JS
 * basis Java
 * basis Python
 * basis C++